stefanDeveloper/heiDGAF/docs/pipeline.rst

 The `Inspector` stage is responsible to run time-series based anomaly detection on prefiltered batches.
 This stage is essentiell to reduce the load on the `Detection` stage.
-Otherwise, resource complexity would increase disproportionately.
+Otherwise, resource complexity increases disproportionately.

 Main Class
 ----------